In the name of Allah, the Beneficent, the Merciful

 The scholars agreed that the rapist must be given legal punishment if there is clear evidence against him that he deserves punishment or if he confesses to it.
 If the evidence is not as clear, then he is given a discretionary punishment.
 There is no punishment for the victim if it is true that she was forced and overpowered, as would be evident by her screams and cries for help.

-The prohibition of rape applied to all women, including slaves and prisoners of war.
+The prohibition of rape and sexual assault applied to all women, including wives, slaves, and prisoners of war.
+Rape as a weapon of war is never considered permissible in Islam.

 وَإِذَا اغْتَصَبَ الرَّجُلُ الْجَارِيَةَ ثُمَّ وَطِئَهَا بَعْدَ الْغَصْبِ وَهُوَ مِنْ غَيْرِ أَهْلِ الْجَهَالَةِ أُخِذَتْ مِنْهُ الْجَارِيَةُ وَالْعُقْرُ وَأُقِيمَ عَلَيْهِ حَدُّ الزِّنَا

-Indeed, it is even forbidden in Islam to slap a slave or a servant, let alone commit any greater harm.
-If a Muslim so much as slapped his servants, the Prophet would command them to be set free.
+Furthermore, it is forbidden in Islam to merely slap a slave or a servant, let alone commit any harm greater than that.
+If a Muslim slapped his servant or slave in a manner that causes injury or indignity, the master would forfeit his legal custodianship over them.

 Ibn Umar reported: The Messenger of Allah, peace and blessing be upon him, said: